 Why are we letting these cultural treasures fade from our memories?
 Why are we turning our backs on these quintessentially French creations?
 Is there really any pleasure in recreating a once-extinct race just to stroke one’s ego or to feel like the master of a breed?
 Can't we do better than just keeping these "treasures” barely hanging on?

-Today everyone believes they know have the all the answers.
-But the only answer lies in the use of our breeds.
+Today everyone believes that we have all the answers.
+But the only real answer lies in the use of our breeds.
 They are no better or worse than other breeds, but they are perfectly adapted to our way of hunting.
 There is enormous pleasure to be had in hunting with our old breeds and appreciating the style, skill and passion of each dog as an individual.
 Some hunters are even lucky enough to see their favourite breed continue to develop in the same environment and region for which it was created.
-So why are we do we sacrifice these treasures on the altar of the “always faster, always further” or to the latest fashion of the day?
-Is it really that important to know whose dog is the best, the most beautiful, the most. .... ?
+So why do we sacrifice these treasures on the altar of the “always faster, always further” or to the latest fashion of the day?
+Is it really that important to know whose dog is the best, the most beautiful, the most... ?

 Where are all the good-hearted people who put their dogs ahead of their own egos?
-Where are the dedicated hunters and honest breeders who can help our treasures return to their rightful place in the Bourbonnais countryside, mountains of Ariège and Francilienne forests ?
-Are our old breeds destined to remain hidden away, known only to a handful of insiders with personal agendas, or worse, will they completely fade away?
-Can we not celebrate them and share them with the rest of the world, like we have with our French cuisine and technical know-how?
+Where are all the dedicated hunters and honest breeders who can help our treasures return to their rightful place in the Bourbonnais countryside, mountains of Ariège and Francilienne forests ?
+Are our old breeds destined to remain hidden away, known only to a handful of insiders with personal agendas, or worse, condemned to fade away?
+Can we not celebrate them and share them with the rest of the world, like we have with our French wine, cuisine and technical know-how?

 Dog breeding is now highly regulated and increasingly expensive and difficult.
 But must we sacrifice our old breeds on the altar of profitability?
-Or do we finally declare that they are an essential part of our heritage, just as they were for our fathers and grandfathers?
+Or do we finally declare them as an essential part of our heritage, just as they were for our fathers and grandfathers?